BrightwellPayments/readyremit-api-docs/wiki/getting-started.md

 * A *client_id* and a *client_secret* for each application that accesses ReadyRemit (required for authentication).
 * A *senderId* for each sender entity you register with ReadyRemit (required by certain API operations).

+# Application Programming Interface

-Applications use ReadyRemit REST API operations to make cross-border payments from senders to recipients.
-The operations enable applications to (1) build relevant forms for end-user input, (2) instantiate receiver and receiver-account objects in ReadyRemit, and (3) make payments:
+Currently, the ReadyRemit service is accessible via a REST API which enables client applications to (1) build relevant forms for end-user input, (2) instantiate receiver and receiver-account objects in ReadyRemit, and (3) make cross-border payments from senders to recipients:

 <div style="margin-top:24px;margin-bottom:24px!important;"><img src="https://raw.githubusercontent.com/hagenhaus/readyremit-images/master/readyremit-use-ops.png" width=600 loading="lazy"></div>